Reducing the debt : is it optimal to outsource an investment?: Problem formulation

 The constraint ensures that firm $J$ will accept the contract, since it is better or equal for it than doing nothing.

-Depending on the power balance between the two firms, different kinds of equilibria can be relevant.
-In fact, we will look for the existence of two different equilibria between the two firms: a Nash equilibrium and a Stackelberg equilibrium where $I$ is the leader.
-The first situation corresponds for example to an industrial group which wants to outsource its trucks/trains to a big transport company.
-The second one corresponds for example to a government which outsources the construction of a stadium.
+The most natural equilibrium to be considered in outsourcing situations is a Stackelberg equibrium with firm $I$ as leader.
+It corresponds for example to a government which outsources the construction of a stadium, or to an industrial group which wants to outsource its trucks/trains to a transport company.
+Nevertheless, within a group, a given entity may be interested in outsourcing its debt to another entity of the same group.
+In this situation, a Nash equilibrium is more relevant.
+Therefore this paper addresses those two kinds of equilibria.

-\begin{Remark} We could also consider Stackelberg equilibria with firm $J$ as the leader, which corresponds for instance to a small firm wanting to outsource to a big company.
-In Situation $i\in\{1,2\}$, since $\mu_s-\varphi(e_s)-\delta\psi(a)>0$, $I^{i}$ is decreasing w.r.t. $\beta$, while $J^{i}$ is increasing w.r.t. $\beta$.
-Therefore if firm $J$ is the leader, for any choice of its controls, firm $I$'s optimal controls will always saturate the constraint $J^{i}\geq V(0)$, and therefore we obtain a Stackelberg equilibrium.
-As a consequence, in this framework, Stackelberg equilibria with firm $J$ leader is not relevant from an economical perspective. \end{Remark}
+\begin{remark} A Stackelberg equilibrium with firm $J$ leader is never relevant from an economical perspective, since it is never the outsourcee who makes an offer to the outsourcer.
+It is also not interesting from a mathematical point of view.
+Indeed, in Situation $i\in\{1,2\}$, since $C^{op}=\mu-\varphi(e)-\delta\psi(a)>0$, $I^{i}$ is decreasing with respect to $\beta$, while $J^{i}$ is increasing with respect to $\beta$.
+Therefore if firm $J$ is the leader, for any choice of its controls, firm $I$'s optimal controls will always bind the constraint $J^{i}\geq V(0)$. \end{remark}